glennawatson/GitSMimeSign/README.md

 A dotnet global tool to sign commits from the GIT program.
 Supports GPGSM style output.

+It has .net core 3.1, net 5 and net6 output.

 It is based off [SMimeSign](https://github.com/github/smimesign) but wrote this program to interop better with the Yubikey.

 ## How to use